chomosuke/personal-website/content/works/detector-inspector.md

 My first and only job where I worked with PHP, JavaScript, AWS and MySQL.

 # Description
-- My main job consisted of maintaining our legacy [PHP](../skills/php.md) internal website that the company used to manage their bookings, technicians and finances etc.
+- My main job consisted of maintaining our legacy [PHP](../skills/php.md) internal website written with [CakePHP](../skills/cakephp.md) that the company used to manage their bookings, technicians and finances etc.
 - I also worked with vanilla [JavaScript](../skills/javascript.md), [AWS](../skills/aws.md) and [MySQL](../skills/mysql.md).
 - During my time there, I worked on various efforts to improve our legacy system.
 Some notable examples are:
 	- I created a sharable ESLint config for all our JavaScript projects.